Junk Food Marketing to Children

 The World Health Organisation has concluded the marketing of unhealthy foods to children is a probable cause of weight gain.
 Overweight children are likely to become overweight adults and being overweight or obese increases the risk of some types of cancer.

-The current regulatory environment of junk food marketing to children is complex and fragmented and full of loopholes that mean children remain exposed to advertising of unhealthy foods.
+The current regulatory environment for junk food marketing to children is complex and fragmented and full of loopholes that mean children remain exposed to advertising of unhealthy foods.
 The Australian Government has been hoping industry self-regulation will be enough to encourage food companies to clean up their act on their own, but so far it’s had little impact on the food advertising children see on TV.
 With increased access to the internet, food advertising through websites encouraging kids to play food branded games (advergames) and viral marketing urging them to tell their friends about a product, is becoming more common.
 Recent changes to the self-regulations have done little to reduce children’s exposure to junk food marketing.

 Reducing children and young people’s exposure to the marketing and advertising of unhealthy foods is included under Strategic Direction 1 in the NSW Healthy Eating and Active Living Strategy: Preventing overweight and obesity in New South Wales 2013-2018.

 Cancer Council NSW wants improved regulation to protect children from junk food marketing.
 To keep up-to-date with our campaign or to find out more visit the Junkbusters website.

 Briefing Paper: Junk Food Marketing to Children

 Cancer Council Australia: Position statement on Food Marketing to Children

 NSW Community Survey on Cancer Prevention 2013 – Food Marketing